 Green-e for Businesses and Products is committed to helping Green-e Energy customers tell their sustainability stories.
 For over a decade, Green-e has been working with leading companies and products that use renewable energy and equipping them with recognition, promotional, and communication tools to market their sustainability efforts to customers and stakeholders.
 Green-e currently certifies companies, facilities, products, electric vehicles, printing and paper supply, and events.
 For more information on Green-e’s business and marketing solutions e-mail email@example.com or call 1-415-561-2100.

-Learn about the Green Rate and how you can you can contribute to more renewable energy for our community.
+Learn about the Green Rate and how you can contribute to more renewable energy for our community.
 Learn more

 If you are a developer and interested in participating in SCE’s Community Renewables program, please learn more here.